• HOME

 Porto, Houses

-There are many options.
-One is the classic hop-on-hop-off bus (loved it when I visited Bath, one of the most charming cities in Great Britain) which lets you have a quick overview of a city’s main attractions.
-Then there are walking and biking tours with a local guide.
-And if you want something different or don’t feel fit enough to climb up and down the hills, you can discover Porto by Segway, Vespa, or tuk-tuk.
+You can take a Porto walking tour with a local guide or explore the city by e-bike.
+And if you want something different or don’t feel fit enough to climb up and down the hills, you can discover Porto by Segway, Vespa, or Tuk-tuk.
 There’s something for everyone.

 Here’s a selection of guided tours in Porto: